T-09 · WP-09 · Layer II — Prophetic Mission / Ba'alist Pattern · Alvid Scriptorium — The Intizār Archive

 Huntington's model cannot accommodate this because it is designed to identify boundaries between civilizations, not internal religious heterogeneity within them.
 The Punic substrate inside the Roman-Western tradition is precisely the kind of internal complexity that civilizational taxonomy flattens.
 This is not a minor correction to Huntington's thesis.
 It is the identification of a structural absence in his entire framework — the absence of any account of how Western civilization was built, at its political foundations, on the absorption of the tradition it claimed to oppose.

 The scholarly documentation of Carthaginian religion is no longer speculative.
 Lawrence Stager's Harvard excavations at the Tophet of Salammbô — the burial precinct in ancient Carthage containing thousands of urns with cremated remains — established the physical scale of the Baal Hammon and Tanit cult.
-His 1984 Biblical Archaeology Review article with Samuel Wolff, "Child Sacrifice at Carthage: Religious Rite or Population Control?", is the primary English-language archaeological analysis.
+His 1984 Biblical Archaeology Review article with Samuel Wolff is the primary English-language archaeological analysis.
 The inscriptions at the Tophet — dedicating the mlk offerings to Baal Hammon and Tanit — are the epigraphic documentation.

 Ancient sources provide the descriptive layer that archaeology confirms structurally.
-Diodorus Siculus (20.14) records the bronze statue of the Carthaginian deity — Moloch — before which children were sacrificed during times of civic crisis.
+Diodorus Siculus (20.14) records the bronze statue of the Carthaginian deity before which children were sacrificed during times of civic crisis.
 Plutarch (De Superstitione, 13) notes the practice.
-Livy's accounts of the Punic Wars assume Roman readers' knowledge of Carthaginian religious practice as a marker of civilizational difference.
 The full archaeological-textual treatment is developed in the sub-study Carthage and the Tophet of Salammbô.

-The Roman Conquest Paradox — Absorption, Not Elimination
+Section 3 — The Roman Conquest Paradox: Absorption, Not Elimination

 The Third Punic War ended in 146 BCE with the complete destruction of Carthage.
 Cato the Elder's phrase — Carthago delenda est (Carthage must be destroyed) — became the rhetorical expression of Rome's civilizational claim: the Punic menace, including its religious practices, was to be eliminated.
 The archaeological and historical record shows what actually happened: the Punic religious substrate was absorbed into Roman practice with remarkable continuity.